maximiliani/idoris/README.md

 ## Architecture

 IDORIS is built using Spring Boot and follows a modular, event-driven architecture using Spring Modulith.

-### Event-Based Architecture

-IDORIS uses an event-based architecture to decouple components and improve maintainability.
-Key events include:

-- EntityCreatedEvent: Published when a new entity is created
-- EntityUpdatedEvent: Published when an entity is updated
-- EntityDeletedEvent: Published when an entity is deleted
-- PIDGeneratedEvent: Published when a PID is generated for an entity

-For more details, see [event-based-architecture.md](event-based-architecture.md).

 ### API Documentation